jpatri/ccisel.github.io/_posts/2020-09-30-patri-monitoring-hives-why-and-issues.md

 * Integrates a GSM module for communications;
 * Integrates a GPS module to determine current position.

 This was the release of 2014.
-The image shows the front and the rear of the same board.
 Wait for next posts to see further details and improvements!

 <img src="/assets/blog/2020-09-30-patri-monitoring-hives-why-and-issues-front.png" width="720px">